What Research Says About Montessori

 What must a researcher understand about Montessori education before the research can be judged valid?
 Boehnlein wrote: “If the researcher of the Montessori method does not understand the philosophical basis of Montessori’s ‘Cosmic Education,’ the research is compromised and the results meaningless.”

 Can an evaluation that focuses on achievement preserve the integrity of a program that is concerned with a broader definition of educational purpose?
-"We're going to have to develop instruments of our own to measure things we claim Montessori education does," Boehnlein wrote.
-"We'll have to look at affective (emotional development) areas and social consciousness.
+“We’re going to have to develop instruments of our own to measure things we claim Montessori education does,” Boehnlein wrote.
+“We’ll have to look at effective (emotional development) areas and social consciousness.
 But the public schools respond to achievement.
 We have to document that.
-Then we have a job to educate them about what we're really about.
+Then we have a job to educate them about what we’re really about.
 I think the public schools would welcome data that helps them show they produce not only high achievers but responsible citizens who care about their environment and their world.”

 In general, a review of the complete literature is somewhat frustrating.
 Many studies yielded inconclusive results or were seriously flawed for reasons such as working with too small a student population to yield a reliable sample, as well as factors that call into question whether the program studied was an authentic and credible example of good Montessori practice.
 Some were challenged by the difficulty of defining how one measures the development of young children, especially in areas like social skills, behavior, self-motivation, and mental health, all of which would presumably distinguish Montessori children from the general population.

 This article attempts to highlight some of the most important studies that have been done to date.
-It is very limited by the space available in a publication like Tomorrow's Child.
+It is very limited by the space available in a publication like Tomorrow’s Child.
 The information included was drawn from several excellent summaries, including those prepared by Dr. Mary Boehnlein, Dr. John Chattin-McNichols, Dr. Christopher Glenn, and Dr. Ginger McKensie.
-For a more complete bibliography, email us at firstname.lastname@example.org.
+For a more complete bibliography, email email@example.com.